HeadAech/HeadAech/README.md

 # Hi there 👋

 My name is Hubert Klonowski.
-I'm a student of Computer Science specializing in Game Technologies and Computer Simulations at Lodz University of Technology.
+I'm a Computer Science student specializing in Game Technologies and Computer Simulations at Lodz University of Technology.

 ### Find me here: